How much sleep does my baby need? That’s a question that pretty much every parent has asks.

 So, with that in mind, this is, on average, how long babies need to sleep (2).

-Newborns do sleep much throughout the day, which can be a great break for you when you need to get things done.
+Newborns sleep much throughout most of the day, which can be a great break for you when you need to get things done.

-Newborn sleep is pretty much the same throughout the night as it is during the day.
-You’ll see a total of eight or nine hours or so of naps, broken up by the need to feed.
-Again, this is normal and you shouldn’t worry about your baby waking frequently.
+Newborn sleep can be the same throughout the night as it is during the day.
+You’ll see a total of eight to r nine hours or so of naps, broken up by the need to feed.
+Again, this is normal, and you shouldn’t worry about your baby waking frequently.

 By the time the one month mark comes around, you may begin to see a slight change in the sleep pattern of your infant.
-And I do mean slight.
+And I do mean slight (4).

 At one month, you can expect your baby to sleep for six to seven hours during the day, although this will still be in the form of three or four naps.